Tutti

 Endurance

-Location managers frequently work long hours - they arrive early to set to prepare and leave late after shooting wraps, so they need the stamina to endure long days of physical activity, often outdoors.
+Film location managers frequently work long hours - they arrive early to set to prepare and leave late after shooting wraps, so they need the stamina to endure long days of physical activity, often outdoors.

 Got a scouting project but don't have anywhere to store your locations?

-Our sister companyย SuperScoutย is a private location library platform for location scouts, managers & production teams.
+Our sister company SuperScout is a private location library platform for location scouts, managers & production teams.
 Upload locations in minutes, tag them in seconds (with ai), then search and share with your team.

-Location manager responsibilities:
+Film location manager responsibilities:

 1. Responsibilities during pre-production